 You are notified NOT to directly contact Baylor faculty and administrative staff in an attempt to arrange clinical/research experiences.
 The visiting medical student elective program office is responsible for processing and scheduling all elective requests.
 All students must follow established guidelines and procedures (no exceptions).

-The Visiting Medical Student Elective Program does not process/approve observerships.
+The Visiting Medical Student Elective Program does not process/approve research, shadowing, or observerships.

 Please review the frequently asked questions for visiting students from U.S. schools for specific details on the process.

 Baylor currently is partnered with VSLO (an AAMC Application Service) to process International application to Visiting Student Electives.
 Please visit the VSLO website institutions page to see if your Medical School/College is currently a Home Institution in the VSLO Network, if not, please contact your institution’s International Relations Office or Office of the Dean to join VSLO Network.
 If you have any further questions you may write to VSLO.